Custom Products for the Digital Radio Amateur Enthusiast

 What else do I need?

 Regardless of cost, ALL DRA models are capable of the fastest throughputs using programs like VARA FM Wide.
 Of course - they all work at slower speeds too.
+However - realize that if you are connecting a sound card to the MIC and SPKR jacks of a radio, throughput will be limited.
+Go here to understand why.

 How do I tell what radio cable and jumper module to buy from Tigertronics?

 Some radios don't have receive audio available at the MIC jack.
-When that's the case - receive audio is usually taken from the radios external speaker jack and routed to the SPKR input jack of these DRA's.
+When that's the case - receive audio is usually taken from the radios external speaker jack and routed to the SPKR input jack on the back of these DRA's.
 Our SPKR-4 Cable works with most radios.

 Still not sure?
 Email or Call Kevin for additional help (link below.)